actuallydan/trilogy-assessment-closures/activities/05-private-treasure/unsolved/README.md

 2. Inside this function, create an object called `treasures`.
 This object should be empty at first.

-3. The closure function should also have a variable called `numberOfTreasures` that will serve as a record of how many treasures are in the `treasures` object.
+3. The closure function should also have a variable called `numberOfTreasures` that will serve as a record of how many treasures are in the `treasures` object, it should start as 0.

 4. The function should return an object with three methods: `setTreasure`, `getTreasures`, and `countTreasures`.

 5. The `setTreasure` function should take two parameters, a `location` and a `hint`.
 Update the treasures object with the key of `location` and set the value to `hint`.
-Also add 1 to the `numberOfTreasures`
+Also, add 1 to the `numberOfTreasures`

 e.g.